felixklauke/paper-docker/README.md

 use the latest build.

 # Volumes
-There are three volumes used for:
+There are five volumes used for:
 - Worlds
 - Plugins
 - Config files (paper.yml, bukkit.yml, spigot.yml, server.properties, commands.yml)